doomaval/rsschool-cv/cv.md

 ## Work experience

-Making and supporting sites in freelance mode
+Making and supporting sites in freelance mode from time to time

+## Skills

+- HTML, CSS
+- JavaScript
+- PHP
+- Bitrix

+## Education